mattbearman/supertramp/README.md

   # Note: This also affects initials that have been extracted from the name parameter
   # Default: true
   config.uppercase = false

+  # The shape of the avatars, see the `shape:` argument for more details
+  config.shape = Supertramp::Avatar::CIRCLE
 end
 ```